Genetic Engineering Multiple choice questions and answers

 Ans. (d)

-Ques.
 Transgenic plants are

-(a) Plants having no gene
+(a) Plants have no genes

 (c) Plants in which genes have no function to perform